mukaiizawa/Paren/man/man1/head.md

 # OPTIONS

     -n N
-        Print the first n lines.
+        Print the first N lines.

 # SEE ALSO
 - tail(1)